dvoicu-cmd/Stock-Market-Math-Project/README.txt

 This is the script I created and used for the weekly stock record chart.

+Make sure you have a way of running a python file with a compiler.
+The simplest thing you could do is copy paste the code into an online pyton compiler.

 Instructions:
 Make sure to enter proper positive values when prompted.
 Don't enter letters else the script won't function.